 The big picture of time management

 - Make sure your student knows what to expect and why good time management matters.
-She will be spending less time in class and be expected to do more class work outside of class.
+They will be spending less time in class and be expected to do more class work outside of class.
 Projects may be long term and be mentioned only once at the beginning of the semester.
-What feels like an abundance of “free” time, may actually be just unscheduled time.
-Your student will need to create a system for managing her time.
+What feels like an abundance of ”free” time, may actually be just unscheduled time.
+Your student will need to create a system for managing their time.

 - Help your student anticipate the time management ”zappers,” those things that often sabotage our best plans — procrastination, distractions and interruptions.
 How will your student manage these?